Paul Simm

 Paul Simm (born 20th century) is an English musician, composer and record producer, known for his work with Amy Winehouse, the Sugababes and Neneh Cherry.

 Biography

-Paul Simm began playing the piano aged five.
-He was mostly self-taught; by eleven he was performing regular gigs.
+Paul Simm took up piano aged five and mostly self-taught, by eleven was performing regular gigs in his hometown Birmingham.

-He also took up trumpet and later, after being approached by David Hinds of Steel Pulse, played and arranged horns for Grammy Award-nominated album Victims.
+He later took up trumpet and was subsequently approached by David Hinds of Steel Pulse, to play and arrange horns for Grammy Award-nominated album Victims.